 Did you know … almost 34,000 patients arrived at our EDs last year by ambulance.

 The first step for all patients arriving at an Emergency Department/Urgent Care is to be assessed by a Triage Nurse.

-The Triage Nurse will evaluate your condition and prioritize your medical need.
+The Triage Nurse has special training in Emergency Care and will evaluate your condition and prioritize your medical needs.